Rachilde: Gender and sexuality

 It is unclear just what her thoughts were about sexual pleasure and sensual attraction.
 Her friend and admirer Maurice Barrès quotes her as suggesting that God erred in combining love and sensuality, that sensual pleasure is a beast which should be sacrificed: "Dieu aurait dû créer l'amour d'un côté et les sens de l'autre.
 L'amour véritable ne se devrait composer que d'amitié chaude.
 Sacrifions les sens, la bête."
 In her work, while she certainly portrays sexual pleasure, she also portrays sexual desire as something powerful, beyond control, and perhaps frightening.

 Her own sexuality and gender may have been conflicted, but she was not confused in her support of others.
 In the public sphere, she wrote articles in defense of homosexual love, albeit sometimes with mixed results.
 She counted among her friends openly lesbian writer Natalie Clifford Barney, who found her an enchanting enigma and a tender friend.
-She was well known at the time for her close friendships with gay men, including such prominent and notorious dandies as Barbey d’Aurevilly, Jean Lorrain, and Oscar Wilde, who brought his lover Lord Alfred Douglas to her salons.
+She was well known at the time for her close friendships with gay men, including such prominent and notorious dandies as Barbey d'Aurevilly, Jean Lorrain, and Oscar Wilde, who brought his lover Lord Alfred Douglas to her salons.
 She is known to have appeared at events with Lorrain while he was wearing female disguise.
 She offered shelter and support to tormented poet Paul Verlaine.
 She may not have been settled with herself, but she did not let it make her unsettled with those she cared about.

 Writing

 The pseudonym Rachilde gave young Marguerite some initial anonymity and a measure of gender ambiguity, but it was more than that.
-When her identity was discovered, she explained that Rachilde was the name of a long dead Swedish lord who had come to her in a seance.
+When her identity was discovered, she explained that Rachilde was the name of a long-dead Swedish lord who had come to her in a séance.
 This allowed her to shift the blame for her perverse writings to spiritual possession, but that also gave her an internal explanation for why she felt unnatural and unlike the others around her.
 This idea would be recapitulated later in life with the idea of possession by a werewolf.

 In 1878 Rachilde began to be published by Parisian newspapers, and in 1879 she published her first novel.
 In 1884 she was a scandalous sensation.
 One little-known serial novel (La Joise d'Ameir) was published in 1885 under the name Jean Yvan, but that was a brief and unsuccessful experiment and she returned to Rachilde.
-Then, in 1895 at the insistence of her publisher, two novels of her novels were published under the name Jean de Chilra, an anagram of Rachilde, though typographical errors plagued its few printings.
+Then, in 1895, at the insistence of her publisher, two of her novels were published under the name Jean de Chilra, an anagram of Rachilde, though typographical errors plagued its few printings.
 This imperfect pseudonym had its own personality, that of a young male anarchist, and was treated as separate person.
-Unafraid to interact with an artificial identity, Rachilde herself wrote a lengthy and personal review of the de Chilra novel L'Heure Sexuelle.
-Neither novel was a publishing success and by 1899 she was publishing exclusively as Rachilde once again.
+Unafraid to interact with an artificial identity, Rachilde herself wrote a lengthy and personal review of the de Chilra novel L'Heure sexuelle.
+Neither novel was a publishing success, and by 1899 she was publishing exclusively as Rachilde once again.